 - Peel the membrane off the back of each rack of ribs.

-- Generously rub your favorite BBQ spice rub all over the ribs – both sides.
+- Set your rack of ribs on a rimmed baking sheet and generously rub your favorite BBQ spice rub all over the ribs – season ribs on both sides and don’t forget the sides of the ribs.

-- My favorite is Historic BBQ Red – it is always perfect!
+- My favorite rub is Historic BBQ Red – it is always perfect!

 - Set the smoker to 225F and be sure your pellet hopper is full!
 I use hickory and cherry most often.
 Place the ribs in the smoker and smoke for THREE hours.